Explore your catalog with the node graph

 When the node graph opens, you’ll see the containment view, which presents the catalog in its entirety.
 This can be a bit overwhelming, but you can use filters to quickly focus on the change event you’re interested in.

 - In the Filter: bar, select status from the drop-down list.

 - Enter a run status, such as Corrective change, or select from the options available in the drop-down.
-The details panel at the right of the screen will open and display a list of resources that match your filter criteria.
+The details panel at the right of the screen opens and displays a list of resources that match your filter criteria.

 - Select any item on the list, and the graph repositions to focus on that resource.
 The details pane now shows additional data on current event status, as well as the object’s source file, code line number, relevant tags, and class containment information.

-If your resource is part of a dependency chain, the Resource dependencies view button is activated (this view remains inactive for resources without any dependencies).
+If your resource is part of a dependency chain, a Dependency view link is shown in the details pane (this link does not appear for resources without any dependencies).

-- Click Resource dependencies view.
-The details panel at the right of the screen will open and display a list of the resource’s ancestor and descendant dependencies, as applicable.
+- Click Dependency view.
+The details panel at the right of the screen displays a list of the resource’s ancestor and descendant dependencies, as applicable.